ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

 ## Coming Soon:

-Year 2 and year 1  BIDS inputs and abcd-hcp-pipeline derivatives.

-The timeseries data will be reprocessed with an updated version of the abcd-hcp-pipeline (v0.1.4).

-There was in issue for some subjects in distortion correction that resulted in very inaccurate distortion correction results.
-This was due to TOPUP being given a denoised b=0 image from the DWI series and a raw b=0 image in the opposite phase encoding direction (taken from the image in the fmap/ directory).
-We updated QSIPrep to use the unprocessed b=0 images in both phase encoding directions, which resulted in TOPUP performing as expected.
-The bug affected a subset of subjects, but it is worth suggesting that anyone using the initial data re-calculate their analysis using the updated version.

 New version of fMRIPrep 23.0.0rc1 year 1 derivatives.
 For specifics on what has changed since fMRIprep v20.2.0 and fMRIprep 23.0.0rc1, see the change log for the software here.

 Improved distortion correction